jankelemen/mirror/README.md

 I use this program for my personal use, so it isn't the fastest thing ever written, but it can handle a few million files just fine.

+To generate a binary run `go build main.go`